Did you know?

 Above the village is a diamond quartzite mine that produces incredibly patterned slabs of slate that have been exported as tiles to all corners of the world.
 The most beautiful of these are the ‘flower stones’, which look very much like fossilised flowers, but experts say the effect comes from magnesium crystals being formed from the slow seepage of water into the rock.

-But the main activity of Lekkersing, which lies near the recently proclaimed Richtersveld Cultural and Botanical Landscape World Heritage Site, is the herding of livestock – goats in particular.
+But the main activity of Lekkersing, which lies near the Richtersveld Cultural and Botanical Landscape World Heritage Site, is the herding of livestock – goats in particular.

 The Nama traditions are strong in Lekkersing.
 When you go there, you might meet the amiable Magrieta Cloete.
 Ask her about local cooking traditions.

-She’ll tell you all about veldkos (veld foods) and traditional lipsmackers like melkkluitjies (dumplings cooked in goat’s milk).
+She’ll tell you all about veldkos (veld food) and traditional lip-smackers like melkkluitjies (dumplings cooked in goat’s milk).

 'We live in a very quiet world out here,' she’ll say – obviously not referring to the local kitchens.